FreedomBen/breakout71/Readme.md

 - [colin] golden corners - catch coins at the sides of the puck to double their value
 - [colin] varied diet - your combo grows by 2 when your ball changes color, but decreses by one when a brick is broken ?
 - [colin] trickle up - inverse of reach more or less
+- Dividends — +1 combo per 10 coins lost (band-aid for players who struggle, useful addition when choosing Ascetism)

-# Medium difficulty perks ideas
+## Medium difficulty perks ideas
 - balls collision split them into 4 smaller balls, lvl times (requires rework)
 - offer next level choice after upgrade pick
-- Dividends — +1 combo per 10 coins lost (band-aid for players who struggle, useful addition when choosing Ascetism)
 - [colin] mirror puck - a mirrored puck at the top of the screen follows as you move the bottom puck. it helps with keeping combos up and preventing the ball from touching the ceiling. it could appear as a hollow puck so as to not draw too much attention from the main bottom puck.
 - [colin] Combos extrêmes: lvl2 pour tous les combos, qui fait que le combo rapporte double ou triple, mais si sur un niveau la condition n'est pas respectée alors le perk ne donne plus de combo bonus pour ce niveau.
 - [colin] Mytosis - les blocs bombe n'explosent pas mais relâchent une nouvelle balle à la place (clashes with "shocks" and "sapper")
 - [colin] Juggle - au début du niveau, chaque balle est lancée l'une après au lieu de toutes à la fois (needs some work)
-- SUPER HOT
+- SUPER HOT (time moves when puck moves)
 - bricks attract ball
 - bricks attract coins
 - wrap left / right